 The American Stroke Association urge people not to ignore a TIA, as it can be a warning sign for a major stroke.

 Statistics suggest that TIAs affect around 2% of the population of the United States.

 The symptoms of a TIA will depend on which part of the brain is not receiving adequate blood flow.

 As with a major stroke, the acronym FAST (face, arms, speech, time) can help people remember the symptoms to look for:

 - F = face: The eye or mouth may droop on one side, and the person may be unable to smile properly.

-- Arms: Arm weakness or numbness might make it hard for the individual to either raise both arms or to keep them raised.
+- A = arms: Arm weakness or numbness might make it hard to raise one or both arms or keep them raised.

-- Speech: Speech may be slurred and garbled.
+- S = speech: The person’s speech may be slurred and garbled.

 - difficulty understanding what others are talking about

 - vision problems